agroce/tstl/README.md

     <avl>.display()

 This says that there are two kinds of "things" involved in our AVL tree implementation testing:  `int` and `avl`.
-We define (in Python, almost) how to create these things, and what we can do with these things, and then TSTL produces sequences that match our definition.
-It also checks that all AVL trees, at all times, are properly balanced.
-If we wanted, as in avlnew.tstl, we could also make sure that our AVL tree "acts like" a set --- when we insert something, we can find that thing, and when we delete something, we can no longer find it.
+We define, in Python, how to create these things, and what we can do with these things, and then TSTL produces sequences of actions, that is _tests_, that match our definition.
+TSTL also checks that all AVL trees, at all times, are properly balanced.
+If we wanted, as in `avlnew.tstl`, we could also make sure that our AVL tree "acts like" a set --- when we insert something, we can find that thing, and when we delete something, we can no longer find it.